LorMeBioAI/MBPD/README.md

 --similarity: The threshold of taxonomy classification based on uclust algorithm,sequencing regions of V1-V2 or V4 are recommended using 0.9,others are ecommended using 0.8,default=0.9, the similarity threshold is (0, 1).

 Using following command, and run the script of S01.1.symbolic_links.sh, S01.1.pathogen.part1.sh and S01.1.pathogen.part2.sh in shell folder.

-__Note: S01.1.pathogen.part1.sh depends on QIIME2 environment, and S01.1.pathogen.part2.sh depends on QIIME1 environment, so we recommend you to create two conda environment to run these two scripts.__
-If you don't want create two environment, we also provide a blast-based method for taxonomy assignment: python3 MBPD2.py --file raw.fq.list --pwd new --similarity 0.9.

 python3 MBPD.py --file raw.fq.list --pwd new --similarity 0.9
 The output contains fasta file of ASV and table file of pathogenic taxonomy.